Low SNR Capacity of Keyhole MIMO Channel in Nakagami-m Fading With Full CSI: System and Channel Model

 \section{System and Channel Model}

-We consider a double-scattering keyhole MIMO channel as in Fig.~\ref{fig:keyhole} with perfect CSI-T and CSI-R subjected to flat independent Nakagami-$m$ fadings.
+We consider a double-scattering keyhole MIMO channel as shown in Fig.~\ref{fig:keyhole} with perfect channel knowledge at both sides and subjected to flat independent Nakagami-$m$ fadings.
 With $t$ transmit and $r$ receive antennas, the received signal vector is described as